Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/evil-portal.md

 ## Prerequisites
 - SD card inserted and mounted.
 - Portal files saved to the SD card (optional; there's a default portal built in).
+- Custom portal files go in `/mnt/ghostesp/evil_portal/portals/` on the SD card.
+Place your HTML (and any referenced assets) there so `listportals` can find them.

 ## Starting a portal